shivammathur/setup-php/README.md

   run: composer install --prefer-dist
 ```

+**Notes**
+- Please do not cache `vendor` directory using `action/cache` as that will have side-effects.
-In the above example, if you support a range of `composer` dependencies and do not commit `composer.lock`, you can use the hash of `composer.json` as the key for your cache.
+- In the above example, if you support a range of `composer` dependencies and do not commit `composer.lock`, you can use the hash of `composer.json` as the key for your cache.

 ```yaml
 key: ${{ runner.os }}-composer-${{ hashFiles('**/composer.json') }}